 The material can cause respiratory irritation in some persons.
 The body's response to such irritation can cause further lung damage.
+Inhalation of vapours may cause drowsiness and dizziness.
+This may be accompanied by sleepiness, reduced alertness, loss of reflexes, lack of co-ordination, and vertigo.

-Inhalation of dusts, generated by the material during the course of normal handling, may be damaging to the health of the individual.
-Inhalation may result in ulcers or sores of the lining of the nose (nasal mucosa), and lung damage.
+Inhalation of vapours or aerosols (mists, fumes), generated by the material during the course of normal handling, may be damaging to the health of the individual.